 TIP #5: If you like haunted houses and find yourself in the Tri-Cities area, then definitely check out Anmore Manor.
 And if you like it as much as we did, then tell your friends (although don’t tell too many people as it’s just a person’s house.
 Robin Way is a small street and the community of Anmore won’t be able to handle as many fright seekers as this attraction truly deserves to attract).

 TIP #6: Buntzen Lake and Sasamat Lake aren’t too far away, and both are beautiful places.
-If heading out towards Anmore early, well before dark, consider combing your trip with a walk and visit to the lakes.
+If heading out towards Anmore early, well before dark, consider combining your trip with a walk and visit to the lakes.
 Then grab dinner in the Port Moody area before heading to the haunted house.

 TIP #7: Anmore Manor is just a haunted house, albeit a very good one.
 If it’s a busy night you might have to wait in line a bit to get in, but once inside the full experience only takes a few minutes.
 That’s why we recommend TIP #6 above.
-Unless you live in the surrounding area, combine your visit with your travels elsewhere or other exploring in the region.
+Unless you live in the surrounding area, combine your visit with your travels elsewhere in the region.

 For more information about this great haunted house, see the Anmore Manor Facebook Page.